Our Journey to a More Sustainable Fleet

 Results: Transit Fleet

-Phase 1 results for the Transit Fleet conclude that renewable diesel continues to be used as a transition fuel for LTD’s ICE vehicles and either Renewable Natural Gas (RNG), battery-electric buses (BEB), or locally- or nationally-delivered liquid hydrogen as a long-term solution.
-See the full Phase 1 report for the Transit Fleet here.
+Phase 1 results for the Transit Fleet concluded that renewable diesel continues to be used as a transition fuel for LTD’s ICE vehicles and either Renewable Natural Gas (RNG), battery-electric buses (BEB), or locally- or nationally-delivered liquid hydrogen as a long-term solution.
+See the full Phase 1 report for the Transit Fleet.

 Results: Paratransit Fleet

-Phase 1 results for the Paratransit Fleet conclude that gasoline continues to be used as a transition fuel for LTD’s ICE vehicles and either Renewable Propane, Renewable Natural Gas (RNG), or battery-electric vehicles as a long-term solution.
-See the full Phase 1 report for the Paratransit Fleet here.
+Phase 1 results for the Paratransit Fleet concluded that gasoline continues to be used as a transition fuel for LTD’s ICE vehicles and either Renewable Propane, Renewable Natural Gas (RNG), or battery-electric vehicles as a long-term solution.
+See the full Phase 1 report for the Paratransit Fleet.